apache/parquet-format/LogicalTypes.md

 #### Local semantics (timestamps not normalized to UTC)

-A `TIMESTAMP` with `isAdjustedToUTC=false` represents year, month, day, hour, minute, second and subsecond fields in a local timezone, _regadless of what specific time zone is considered local_.
+A `TIMESTAMP` with `isAdjustedToUTC=false` represents year, month, day, hour, minute, second and subsecond fields in a local timezone, _regardless of what specific time zone is considered local_.
 This means that such timestamps should always be displayed the same way, regardless of the local time zone in effect.
-On the other hand, without additional information such as an offset or time-zone, these values do not identify instants on the time-line unambigously, because the corresponding instants would depend on the local time zone.
+On the other hand, without additional information such as an offset or time-zone, these values do not identify instants on the time-line unambiguously, because the corresponding instants would depend on the local time zone.

 Using a single number to represent a local timestamp is a lot less intuitive